Want to get updates to your mailbox? 📬

 Within the LinkedIn Analytics dashboard, you can view three separate subpages: Company Page, Analytics, and Activity.

 The company page has a dashboard that shows basic page traffic data from the past 30 days, such as visitors, post impressions, and followers.
-This page offers a quick view into page performance over the past month, but doesn’t display trends over time.
+This page offers a quick view of page performance over the past month but doesn’t display trends over time.

-The analytics dashboard provides deeper insights into visitors, updates and followers by offering data on users that visit your page, engagement metrics for content posted to your page, and numerical and demographic data on people who follow your page.
+The analytics dashboard provides deeper insights into visitors, updates, and followers by offering data on users who visit your page, engagement metrics for content posted to your page, and numerical and demographic data on people who follow your page.

 The activity dashboard offers quantitative insights regarding likes, shares, comments, and mentions.
 These numbers are important when measuring engagement.